ascenoputing/quantum-SVM/README.md

 # quantum-SVM
-The quantum circuit version of support vector machine to recognize handwritten 6 and 9 using QuTip.
+The quantum circuit version of support vector machine to recognize handwritten 6 and 9 using python's package QuTip.

 Demonstation for results: